-When using the spirit mark, measure from the tip of the horn to the top of the bull’s head to determine the minimum amount of clear space.
+When using the spirit mark, please use enough space equal to the entire height of the bull head, as shown here.
 This measurement should be observed around the perimeter of the mark.

 When using the formal academic name to represent the university instead of a master brand lockup, use the height of the largest letterform to determine the minimum amount of clear space.
 This measurement should be observed around the perimeter of the name.
 These stylized versions of the formal academic name are only acceptable in merchandise, when it is not possible to use the master brand lockup.